Filters Filters — Can I Clean Pool Filter With Bleach? Safe Methods Explained

 DE Filter Systems

-Bleach can break down diatomaceous earth powder and damage the fabric or metal grids in DE filters.
+Bleach can damage the fabric or plastic grids in DE filters.
+(The DE powder itself is inert and gets discarded and replaced at every cleaning, so it isn't the concern - the grids are.)
 Instead, use specialized DE filter cleaners or simple soap and water solutions.

 Very Old or Brittle Filters